angeria/bitsek/README.md

 A natural first step as a new user would be to create a new user.
 Do this by writing _new_ and press enter.
 Here we are creating an account for Mr. Satoshi Nakamoto.
 He is immediately gifted with 1000 Bitsek.
 ![new-user](https://i.imgur.com/K6GsgLa.png)

 Satoshi wants to send all his newly aquired Bitsek to someone.
 He first has to take a look at the user list by typing in _list_.
 He recognizes his friend Dave and sends all his Bitsek to him by typing in _send_.
 He inputs his own adress, password, dave's adress, and amount.
-Confirm the input by typing _y_ or _n_ after every input.
+Confirm the input by typing _y_, or _n_ to correct it.

 **CAUTION**: Be precise with your input.
 It would be very tragic if you'd mistakenly send your Bitsek to the wrong person.
 There are no refunds in the blockchain world - code is law.
 ![users](https://i.imgur.com/iAxNTT0.png)